lille-boy/word-index/README.md

 If a word appears several times on the same line, it records the line number once.

 ## How to use
 The program requires a text file as an input.
+It only accepts ASCII.
+Each line should not exceed 512 characters.
 It writes the index to an output file, which is an optional parameter (by default "output.txt").